 Right middle lobe syndrome is usually encountered in older adults, with a predilection for women (see Lady Windermere syndrome).
 It is also seen in children 1.

 In most cases, patients are asymptomatic.
 Otherwise, a chronic cough is the most common symptom.
-Haemoptysis, chest pain and dyspnoea are also reported 1.
+Hemoptysis, chest pain, and dyspnea are also reported 1.

-The underlying aetiology of right middle lobe syndrome remains poorly understood, but poor collateral ventilation, a relatively narrow ostium and infection/inflammation are all thought to play a role 3.
+The underlying etiology of right middle lobe syndrome remains poorly understood, but poor collateral ventilation, a relatively narrow ostium, and infection/inflammation are all thought to play a role 3.
 The histological process identified in such cases include 1: